-From there you should be able to get a much better response.
-With many of my clients we’ve doubled and tripled advertising responses with just a few simple changes.
+From there, you should be able to get a much better response.
+With many of my clients, we’ve doubled and tripled advertising responses with just a few simple changes.

 Now you get 200 callers, and your customer acquisition cost goes down to just £10 each.
 That’s a great start and assuming the other numbers stays the same.
-You are down to just £50 cost per sale and thus £120 out for £100 in return.
-There is still more work to do, but you are improving the customer acquisition cost.
+You are down to only £50 cost per sale and thus £120 out for £100 in return.
+There is still more work to do, but you are improving customer acquisition cost.
 Do you understand the concept?

 Understanding Your Conversion Rate (CR)